Taurus052/CFIEE/Readme.md

-# CFIEE：A Critical Metadata Extraction Engine for RISC-V Runtime CFI
+# CFIEE: A Critical Metadata Extraction Engine for RISC-V CFI Scheme

-#### Author: @Taurus052
+#### Author: @Taurus052&#x20;

 ### Program dependencies

-- riscv64-unknown-elf toolchain (If you need to disassemble .elf file)
+- riscv64-unknown-elf toolchain (If you need to disassemble RISC-V ELF file.)

+- Python version: Python 3.x (It is recommended to use python3.11 or above version.)

 - Python modules: